mmkal/eslint-plugin-mmkal/README.md

 ### Included

 The following plugins/libraries are usable and should "just work" without needing to add extra configs.
-They should also "just work" if you _have_ defined extra configs like `.prettierrc.js` or `tsconfig.json`.

 1. Prettier
 1. typescript-eslint
+1. embedded js/ts in markdown
+1. eslint-plugin-codegen
 1. eslint-plugin-unicorn
+1. eslint-plugin-import
+1. eslint-plugin-vitest

+There's some effort to make sure the rules only aplly to relevant files, but of course there are many different possible projedt setups.

+Not enabled currently but may be soon:

+1. eslint-plugin-react
+1. eslint-plugin-react-hooks
+1. eslint-plugin-functional

 ## Non-goals